 - Our Design

-- And finally, Courage: once you “learn how to learn”, you’ll know better what to do, how to do it, and how to get started on your own and be well on the way to developing independence, autonomy, and commitments to self, career, and others.
+- Developing your independence and autonomy.
+As you “learn how to learn”, you’ll know better what to do, how to do it, how to get started on a new project or overcome difficulties with others and on your own.
+See this short video on Courage.